-- On 21 June 2013, the Council concluded that Poland had taken effective action but (5) adverse economic events with major implications on public finances had occurred, and issued revised recommendations3.
+- On 21 June 2013, the Council concluded that Poland had taken effective action but adverse economic events with major implications on public finances had occurred, and issued revised recommendations (2).
 Thus, Poland fulfilled the conditions for the extension of the deadline for correcting the excessive general government deficit as laid down in Article 3(5) of Regulation (EC) No 1467/97.
-The Council recommended that Poland should put an end to the excessive deficit situation by 2014.
-Poland should reach a headline general government deficit target of 3.6% of GDP in 2013 and 3.0% of GDP in 2014, which is consistent with an annual improvement of the structural budget balance of at least 0.8% of GDP and 1.3% of GDP in 2013 and 2014, respectively, based on the Commission updated 2013 spring forecast.
-Poland should rigorously implement the measures already adopted, while complementing them with additional measures sufficient to achieve a correction of the excessive deficit by 2014.
-Poland should use all windfall gains for deficit reduction.
+The Council recommended that Poland put an end to the excessive deficit situation by 2014.
+It also recommended that Poland reach a headline general government deficit target of 3,6 % of GDP in 2013 and 3,0 % of GDP in 2014, which is consistent with an annual improvement of the structural budget balance of at least 0,8 % of GDP and 1,3 % of GDP in 2013 and 2014, respectively, based on the Commission updated 2013 spring forecast.
+It recommended that Poland rigorously implement the measures already adopted, while complementing them with additional measures sufficient to achieve a correction of the excessive deficit by 2014.
+In addition, it recommended that Poland use all windfall gains for deficit reduction.
 The Council established the deadline of 1 October 2013 for Poland to take effective action and, in accordance with Article 3(4a) of Regulation (EC) No 1467/97, to report in detail the consolidation strategy that is envisaged to achieve the targets. - (6) On 2 October 2013, Poland submitted a report on effective action.
 The macroeconomic scenario underpinning the report is similar to the one used for the Convergence Programme 2013.
-After recording an average real GDP growth of 4% per year over 2001-2011, the pace of economic activity slowed down in 2012 to 1.9%.
-The macroeconomic scenario underpinning the report on effective action projects real GDP growth to slow down further in 2013 to 1.5% before rebounding in 2014 and 2015 with real GDP expanding by 2.5% and 3.8%, respectively.
-According to the Commission 2013 autumn forecast, real GDP is set to grow at 1.3% in 2013 and accelerate to 2.5% in 2014 and 2.9% in 2015.
-Compared to the Polish authorities, the Commission has a less optimistic view on domestic demand growth over the forecast horizon, private consumption and private investment in particular. - (7) The Polish authorities foresee a general government deficit of 4.8% of GDP in 2013, up from 3.9% of GDP in 2012.
-This is worse than 3.5% of GDP provided in the 2013 update of the Convergence Programme and is due to a significant revenue shortfall of 1.2% of GDP and an expenditure slippage of 0.1% of GDP.
-Subsequently, the Polish Ministry of Finance projects a surplus of 4.5% of GDP in 2014 on the back of the planned pension reform, which in particular results in a one-off transfer of assets worth 8.5% of GDP.
-In 2015, the general government balance is expected to turn back to a deficit of 3% of GDP. - (8) For 2013 and 2014, the Commission forecast is similar to the Polish authorities'.
-It also projects a deficit of 4.8% of GDP in 2013.
-The deterioration compared to the 3.9% of GDP in the EDP baseline scenario is mainly due to revenue shortfalls.
-In 2014, the general government balance is projected to be in surplus (+4.6% of GDP) as a consequence of the planned pension reform.
-For 2015 the Commission is less optimistic than the Polish authorities and expect a general government deficit of 3.3% of GDP.
-The 0.3 pp. of GDP difference is mainly due to lower current revenues based on a lower projection of nominal GDP growth as well as higher government expenditure on intermediate consumption.
-The deficit targets are subject to implementation risks.
+After recording an average real GDP growth of 4 % per year over 2001-2011, the pace of economic activity slowed down in 2012 to 1,9 %.
+The macroeconomic scenario underpinning the report on effective action projects real GDP growth to slow down further in 2013 to 1,5 % before rebounding in 2014 and 2015 with real GDP expanding by 2,5 % and 3,8 %, respectively.
+According to the Commission 2013 autumn forecast, real GDP is set to grow at 1,3 % in 2013 and accelerate to 2,5 % in 2014 and 2,9 % in 2015.
+Compared to the Polish authorities, the Commission has a less optimistic view on domestic demand growth over the forecast horizon, private consumption and private investment in particular.

+(1) Council Regulation (EC) No 1467/97 of 7 July 1997 on speeding up and clarifying the implementation of the excessive deficit procedure (OJ L 209, 2.8.1997, p.
+6).